PHILADELPHIA - Amanda Butler calls her Nema.

 Assistant coach Susie Gardner filled in for Butler in Philadelphia Saturday and will assume her responsibilities until she returns.

-No timetable has been set, but it's doubtful she will return before Wednesday.
+No timetable has been set, but it?s doubtful she will return before at least Wednesday.

-For Gardner, the chance to bring home a win Saturday, the team's first in four games on the road, meant a lot, especially in Butler's absence.
+For Gardner, the chance to bring home a win Saturday, the team?s first in four games on the road, in Butler?s absence, meant a lot to her.

 And she did, as the Gators defeated Temple 68-54.

-"One, I know how much she loves Nema, and two, how much she loves coaching this team," Gardner said.
-"In a way I didn't want to let her down."
+BOne, I know how much she loves Nema and two how much she loves coaching this team,C Gardner said.
+BIn a way I didn?t want to let her down.C

 Senior guard and co-captain Depree Bowden made a point of addressing the team herself.

-"I just told them that we've got to play hard for her and get this win," Bowden said.
+BI just told them that we?ve got to play hard for her and get this win,C Bowden said.

-"She prepared me exceptionally well last night and then again this morning just so I could have it in my mind," Gardner said. "(Assistant coach) David (Lowery) and those guys on the bench were feeding me (during the game)."
+BShe prepared me exceptionally well last night and then again this morning just so I could have it in my mind,C Gardner said.
+B(Assistant coach) David (Lowery) and those guys on the bench were feeding me (during the game).C

-This wasn't just another game.
-This wasn't just another chance to vanquish past road disappointments.
+This wasn?t just another game, another chance to vanquish past road disappointments playing away from home.

 It was a chance for the team to give back to the coach who works so hard for them.

-"I think that in their hearts and in their heads, we wanted to win this game for Amanda," Gardner said.
+BI think that in their hearts and in their heads, we wanted to win this game for Amanda,C Gardner said.